uvnagendra/DE_Assignment/README.md

 logged in user name is displaying on the right top corner of the home page.

 **Scenario 2:**: Add a product to cart :-
 Here we are adding a product by checking product exists and in stock.
-And verifying that the product is available in cart and also checking there is only one product in cart.
+And checking only one product is available in cart and get the total price of it for later verification.
+Then verifying order is successfuly placed and order amount is same as the total amount noted before.

 ## How to run the test??
 Open a terminal in VS code